Table of Contents

 |

-What they have in common is the loving disposition towards their owners.
+What they have in common is a loving disposition towards their owners.
 They love to show affection and play with their human families.
 Both breeds are also excellent guard dogs, and, although open to strangers, they will be on alert and protect their owners.
 With that in mind, they can develop an aggressive streak.

 If you are curious to see why some brands make less nutritious food than others, check out our worst dry dog food post.